digshake/CSJavaWUSTL/_sources/Module1-Types-and-Names/topic-1-3-variables.rst

    Assume variable declaration ``double price = 9.50;``.
 Which print statement will result in the output: ``Price is 9.50``

-   In the ``StringConcatenation2`` class, add a print statement to concatenate the string literal "Favorite color is " with the value stored in the ``color`` variable.

 Also note that the variable has to be on the left side of the ``=`` and the value on the right.
 Switching the two is called **assignment dyslexia**.